-But I believe that we’re dropped on one side of aisle or the other.
-We either believe there’s an ultimate answer that resolves all our paradoxes, or we believe there is no ultimate sense to to it.
+But I believe that we’re dropped on one side of the aisle or the other.
+We either believe there’s an ultimate answer that resolves all our paradoxes, or we believe there’s no ultimate sense to it.
 Sometimes, we’re dropped smack in the middle, and then we’re agnostic.
 They may be the most honest, since there’s no proof if it one way or another.

 Some things you choose.
 Some you don’t.
-My personal belief is that we don’t choose which way we lean, whether toward a spiritual or material understanding.
+My personal belief is that we don’t choose which way we lean, whether toward a spiritual or a material understanding.
 Condemned to find meaning, any meaning our pattern-seeking brains latch onto is as good as any other.
-Perhaps which way we lean is determined by chance.
-Whether we lean toward skepticism or some other ism, maybe they bow in the same wind.
+Perhaps which way we lean, whether toward skepticism or some other ism, is determined by chance.

 Me?
-I’m one of those who’s always just had this feeling that there’s something there.
+I’m one of those who’s always just had this feeling that there’s something else.
 Something beyond.
 I’m a seeker.
-Didn’t matter that I had a rather agnostic upbringing.
+It didn’t matter that I had a rather agnostic upbringing.
 Thomas Merton did, too, and he ended up in a Trappist monastery.

-I came out west here, to the Four Corners, to find the answer to my Question: What am I supposed to do?
-Practiced law for a spell.
+I came out west here, to the Four Corners, to find the answer to the question: What am I supposed to do with my life?
+I practiced law for a spell.
 Then a spree of odd jobs: acting, substitute teacher, even tried my hand at writing movies.
 Then I went back to school and got a counseling degree.
-Always was interested in psychology, When I tried to major in it in college, a drinking buddy told me I was too screwed up to be a psychologist.
+I’d always been interested in psychology.
+When I tried to major in it in college, a drinking buddy told me I was too screwed up to be a psychologist.
 I knew he was right, so I became a lawyer instead, where being screwed could only help my career chances.
 Until a highly publicized murder trial blew up in my face, and I had to quit lawyering.

 I saw in Yale Forestall a minor Messiah unrecognized by the world.
 Through him, I could cover up all my old wounds and especially, my doubts.
 Yale was my proof in Something.
 He was the answer to those gnawing questions posed at the top of this post.
-My grave mistake was not realizing that I didn’t see in him not what he really was.
+My grave mistake was not realizing that I built Yale into what I needed him to be.
 Only when I truly love someone can I really see them, and most of our relationships are born of desire, not love.
 No. We see in others what we want them to be, what we need them to be for ourselves.
 And I wanted Yale to be my personal savior.
 I needed saving, for I was lost.
 You may agree or disagree that humans are fallen creatures.
 But whatever we think we lack, we’ll look for those things in others, to fill the hole.

-I wasn’t a traditional Christian.
-My beliefs were derived more from the East.
-But it doesn’t matter.
 If you think your answer is out there, then that’s where you’ll look, whether you seek it in a Buddha or a bottle of Jack.
-My mistake was that I sought my answers in the wisdom of another.
+My mistake was that I sought my answers in another.

 Because of that, Yale’s dead.